gravitational/planet/README.md

  4726 ?
 00:00:00 kube-controller
 ```

+To stop, hit `Ctrl+C` or run `make stop` in another terminal.

 ### Making changes

-If you have completed the steps above, you can iterate on Planet by repeating the following steps:
+If you have completed the steps above, you can quickly iterate (make code changes + running results)
+by repeating the following:

+0. `make dev` to have an image with everything.
+1. Change code.
-1. `make` to compile changes
+2. Simply run `make` to quickly compile changes and send the results into the existing image
-2. `make start` to run
+2. `make dev-start` to run
 3. `make stop` to stop
-4. repeat
+4. Go to step `1.`

 ### Production Mode

 To start Planet on a real cloud in production mode you'll have to start Kubernetes-master and Kubernetes-node instances